Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Frequently asked questions about perineal tears

-Pain is common in the first days and for many people it improves significantly within one to two weeks, while deeper injuries can take longer and functional recovery often returns over several weeks.
+Pain is common in the first days and for many people it becomes noticeably better within one to two weeks, while deeper injuries can take longer and functional recovery often returns over several weeks.

-You cannot reliably determine the degree by pain alone; it is determined by examination and documentation after birth, so it is sensible to ask specifically about the finding during follow-up.
+You cannot reliably judge the degree by pain alone; it depends on examination and documentation after birth, so it is sensible to ask specifically about the findings during follow-up care.

-Yes, especially in the first days urine can contact irritated mucosa and cause burning, but if it increases markedly, occurs with fever, or you have difficulty urinating, it should be medically evaluated.
+Yes, especially in the first days urine can contact irritated mucosa and cause burning; if it increases strongly, occurs with fever or you have difficulty passing urine, seek medical assessment.

-Many people benefit from sitting on their side, short sitting periods, frequent position changes, and cooling after activity, while prolonged sitting often leads to more swelling and more pain.
+Many people benefit from sitting sideways, short sitting periods, frequent position changes and cooling after activity, while prolonged sitting often leads to more swelling and pain.

-Soft stool and avoiding straining are important; this is usually helped by adequate fluids, warm meals, and rest, and if problems are severe a medical recommendation for bowel regulation can be very helpful.
+Soft stool and avoiding straining are important, and this is usually helped by adequate fluids, warm meals and calm; if problems are severe, a medical recommendation for bowel regulation can be very helpful.

 Mild poking can be normal, but if sutures rub strongly, you feel something opening, or pain and redness increase, a check-up is advisable.

-Warning signs are increasing pain, marked redness, warmth, leaking, unpleasant odor, or fever, and in that case it is better to seek medical advice promptly.
+Warning signs are increasing pain, marked redness, warmth, weeping, unpleasant smell or fever, and then it is better to seek medical advice promptly.

-OASI refers to injuries involving the anal sphincter, and it is important because repair and follow-up must then be planned specifically to prevent later problems such as difficulty controlling wind or stool.
+OASI refers to injuries involving the anal sphincter, and this is important because repair and follow-up must then be planned specifically to reduce the risk of later problems such as difficulty controlling wind or stool.

-Gentle activity is often possible early, but more intense exercise should be adapted to healing, pain, and the pelvic floor, and if you have pressure, incontinence, or ongoing pain, a physical therapy assessment is advisable.
+Gentle activity is often possible early, but more intense training should be adapted to healing, pain and the pelvic floor; if you have a feeling of pressure, incontinence or persistent pain, a physical therapy assessment is advisable.

-There is no guarantee, but perineal massage during pregnancy and perineal protection measures during birth can help in some situations, and if you had a deep injury it is worth early birth planning in a subsequent pregnancy.
+There is no guarantee, but perineal massage during pregnancy and protective measures during birth can help in some situations, and if you had a deep injury it is worthwhile to plan the next birth early in pregnancy.

-If you have fever, sharply increasing pain, an abnormal wound, or new problems holding wind or stool, you should not wait but seek medical help promptly.
+If you have fever, markedly increasing pain, a concerning wound or new problems controlling wind or stool, do not wait but seek medical help promptly.

 Download the free RattleStork sperm donation app and find matching profiles in minutes.